mqwilber/2015-04-17-ucsb/lessons/plyr_reshape/datamanipulation.md

     summarize(a, mean_mass <- mean(adult_body_mass_g, na.rm = TRUE), sd_mass <- sd(adult_body_mass_g, na.rm = TRUE))

-> inside of these inner parenthesees you MUST use equals signs instead of arrows.
+> **Tip**: inside of these inner parenthesees you MUST use equals signs instead of arrows.
 [Read more here](http://blog.revolutionanalytics.com/2008/12/use-equals-or-arrow-for-assignment.html).

 `summarize` makes a new dataset, but `mutate` will add these columns instead to the original dataframe.